byte2pixel/serilog-sinks-file-encrypt/resources/nuget/Serilog.Sinks.File.Encrypt.md

 - **CLI Tool Integration**: Companion CLI tool for key generation and log decryption
 - **High Performance**: Optimized encryption with chunked processing

+## Use Cases

+- Secure logging of sensitive application data especially in desktop applications.
+- Compliance with data protection regulations by encrypting log files.
+- Protection against unauthorized access to log files in shared or cloud environments.

+There is overhead due to encryption; suitable for scenarios where security is prioritized over raw performance.

 ## Installation

 Install the package via NuGet: